fjourde/VersionManager/README.md

 ## 3. Use Tag Helper

+First add to your _ViewImports.cshtml

+	@addTagHelper *, VersionManager

 In the .cshtml file where you would like to display version, use the following tag

 	<website-version>